AlokKothiyal1/Trivia-Quiz/README.md

 # Trivia-Quiz
-Trivia Quiz is a simple webpage where user can play Trivia quiz based on different categories & difficulties
+Trivia Quiz is a webapp where user can play Trivia quiz based on different categories & difficulties

 ## API Used -